pombase/website/src/docs/status/centromeres.md

 ## Centromeres

-At present, each centromere is annotated as a single sequence feature in PomBase, which can be viewed in and downloaded from the genome browser.
+At present, each centromere is annotated as a single sequence feature in ${database_name}, which can be viewed in and downloaded from the genome browser.

 Chromosome coordinates (links to JBrowse):